mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

 **************************

 This example shows how to build a Hydra Sweeper [4]_ for doing random search optimization with hydra-zen.
-First lets build the Hydra Sweeper function:
+First let's build the Hydra Sweeper function:

 .. code:: python